So you bought a car with no title and now you want to get a title in your name. Maybe you've been the victim of title jumping. What do you do?

 Before the DMV issues you a title, they want to ensure they are protected.
 This is why they make you get a surety bond.

-You can apply for your surety bond online with a surety bond company like us.
+You can apply for your surety bond online with a surety bond company.

 Make sure you apply for the correct bond amount.

 You only have to pay one time for your bond.
 Most people pay $100.